monashcode/show-your-emotions-with-rekognition/README.md

 ## Step 5 - Go serverless: create a Lambda function
 ![Diagram](https://github.com/melbourne-cloudtools-meetup/show-your-emotions-with-rekognition/blob/ALL_STEPS/repoImages/Lambda.png?raw=true)
  - We ran index.py in the previous step but we do not want to do this manually every time we upload a new photo to the S3 bucket.
- - Instead we will create a lambda function so that S3 will trigger the whole process automatically whenever we upload a an image to S3
+ - Instead we will create a Lambda function so that S3 will trigger the whole process automatically whenever we upload a an image to S3
  - AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.

     - Lambda features: